-The definition of MTSS can vary as well, especially as states develop and define their own MTSS processes to comply with ESSA.
-By and large, MTSS is a framework for identifying students who need support, making data-driven decisions, implementing research-based interventions aligned to needs, monitoring student progress, and involving stakeholders.
-In other words, there are many overlapping elements with RTI.
+Many states and districts have developed their own definitions as they work to comply with ESSA.
+Even across those varying definitions, common elements emerge: it’s a framework for identifying students who need support, making data-driven decisions, implementing research-based interventions aligned to needs, monitoring student progress, and involving stakeholders.

-Depending on the district and state, MTSS may vary from RTI in other ways.
+An MTSS departs from typical RTI implementations in other ways.
 A few examples:

 - MTSS is applied to all students (not just struggling students).
 For example, MTSS calls for us to continue challenging high-achieving students.

 - MTSS often includes language about collaborative, concurrent, and/or communicative supports.
 Here, there is an expectation that we are effectively working and communicating with all stakeholders to provide a unified support system (i.e., ensuring that our interventions aren’t at odds with other interventions, etc.).

 - Many states and districts specify MTSS as a means to equity.